tarqd/ld-relay-offline-snapshot/README.md

 Create LD Relay images configured in offline mode with the flag data copied in.

 **Warning**: Do not distribute the images created by this docker file.
 It will contain your flag rules.
-This is mostly for testing
+This is mostly for testing.
+The autoconfig key, however, will not be in the image or history.
+Unless I read the docs wrong. 🤷‍♂️

 ## Usage